opf/openproject/docs/faq/README.md

 If you cancel your subscription for Enterprise on-premises you will be downgraded to Community Edition automatically as soon as the subscription period ends.
 You can keep all your data but won't be able to use the [premium features](https://www.openproject.org/de/enterprise-edition/#premium-features) and won't be eligible for support any more.

-### Where can I find information on additional migrations (e.g. from MySQL to PostgreSQL)?
+### How can I migrate from an old version of OpenProject to the latest version?

-Please have a look at [this section](../installation-and-operations/misc).
+OpenProject changed the database from MySQL (rarely also MariaDB) in older Versions and used PostgreSQL 10 afterwards.
+With the relase of version 12 OpenProject introduced the PostgreSQL 13 database.
+For further information on several database migrations, please have a look at [this section](../installation-and-operations/misc).

 ## Other